 Most recently, Hyundai invested in new technology to support the customer experience.
 Its Hyundai Assurance Connected Care program uses Blue Link telematics so drivers can contact the Hyundai service organization directly from their vehicle, as they think of it, to schedule a maintenance appointment or request roadside assistance.
 It also automatically alerts the authorities if the car is in an accident, and emails a monthly diagnostic report to owners based on data about the car that's continuously collected as they drive.

 The telematics program also gives Hyundai a chance to be psychic with customers.
 The diagnostic report tells Hyundai exactly the right time to send an oil change coupon or a reminder for 30,000-mile service, Ratzlaff says.
 "Our interactions can be relevant, meaningful, and timed appropriately."
-Going further, he explains that when a customer uses the Connected Care system to schedule an appointment with a contact center agent through the vehicle, the call is recorded and sent to the individual's dealer, along with the most recent car diagnostic report from the vehicle.
+Going further, he explains that when a customer uses the Connected Care system to schedule an appointment with a contact center associate through the vehicle, the call is recorded and sent to the individual's dealer, along with the most recent car diagnostic report from the vehicle.
 This allows the dealer's service team to prepare for the visit before the customer arrives for the service appointment.

 Ratzlaff admits that this type of multichannel experience looks simple to the customer, but requires alignment across a number of business units and technologies in order to work seamlessly.
 It's a complicated ecosystem in which Hyundai must coordinate and collaborate with 826 dealers, the contact center group, the IT organization, and others for the good of the consumers.
 "The back-end is complex, but the goal is to make it as simple and transparent as possible for the customer, in a preferred channel," Ratzlaff says.
 "It's a multifaceted relationship, so we must collaborate as a team to create a fulfilling customer experience.
 It's not about a single transaction, it's about the lifetime experience of the customer."